EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/assaulted-halfling.md

 ### Jim's Tent

 In Jim's tent is a **wanted poster**, showing the likenesses of him as well as Burron.
-They're wanted in Kleftmon for the murder of **Lady Willow Gillette**, an elderly socialite woman whom they extorted for years and killed when the well ran dry.
+They're wanted (dead or alive, 500 gp each) in Kleftmon for the murder of **Lady Willow Gillette**, an elderly socialite woman whom they extorted for years and killed when the well ran dry.
 They couldn't leave behind any loose ends.
-Both [[gadot]] and [[tiran]] will recognize the name as belonging to an influential family in Kleftmon.
+Both [[gadot]] and [[tiran]] will recognize the name as belonging to an influential family in Kleftmon with a **DC 12 History** check

 ## Outlawed